Law has big goals for 2022 and beyond

 "I was like, 'what has happened'?" said the 35-year-old.

 "I just put so much pressure on myself.
-I wanted to win it and I wanted to throw over 60m - I wanted to win it in style and that was just the complete wrong attitude to go in with.
+I wanted to win it and I wanted to throw over 60m -Monkeyman2478 I wanted to win it in style and that was just the complete wrong attitude to go in with.
 I just couldn't perform.
 The pressure, it was devastating and I said to myself, 'that will never happen again, ever'.

 "I got so many kind messages from all my friends and family.
 They were saying, 'do not let that define your season' because I had a great season up until then.
 I thought, 'I am not going to let this define me, I know I can throw further', then I threw 60+ meters.